 Not too long ago, a 17-year-old Manhattan high school student committed suicide by stepping in front of an oncoming subway train.
 Other students reported that she was tired of being bullied at school.
-Tired of being called “stupid, ugly or awkward.”
+Tired of being called “stupid, ugly, or awkward.”
 Instead of dealing with the issue head-on, school officials told students not to discuss the dead girl.
-According to one student, they were told “not to talk about her or what happened.”
+According to one student, they were told: “not to talk about her or what happened.”
 Some students said they actually felt guilty about the way they had treated her.

 In another case, New York City School officials agreed to transfer a 10-year-old student to a new school after he told his mother he was going to kill himself.
 The child had come home with a bloody nose and black eye after being repeatedly bullied by other students.
-It is elementary school and already rife with bullies.
+It is an elementary school and already rife with bullies.

 These are just two incidents among thousands that happen every year in the New York City school system.
 Sadly, the situation is only getting worse.

 Study: 81 Percent of Students Believe Peers Have Been Harassed, Bullied or Intimidated

 New York City schools have a bully problem.
 In August, the New York City Department of Education (NYCDOE) published the results of a recent study showing that bullying incidents increased by 10 percent over those that were reported for the previous school year.
 The survey was based on 11 questions about the school experience, in general, asked of students between grades 6 and 12.
 Question eight asked students to rate how often they thought students were bullied at their school based on various factors.